manuelcarbajo/ensembl-static/fungi/species/Ashbya_gossypii_about.md

 causing stigmatomycosis by Ashby and Nowell in 1926.
 This disease affects the development of hair cells in cotton bolls and can be transmitted to citrus fruits, which thereupon dry out and collapse (dry rot disease).
-In the first part of the 20th century, E. gossypii and two other fungi causing stigmatomycosis (Eremothecium coryli, Aureobasidium pullulans) made it virtually impossible to grow cotton in certain regions of the subtropics, causing severe economical losses.
+In the first part of the 20th century, E.Â gossypii and two other fungi causing stigmatomycosis (Eremothecium coryli, Aureobasidium pullulans) made it virtually impossible to grow cotton in certain regions of the subtropics, causing severe economical losses.
 Control of the spore-transmitting insects - cotton stainer (Dysdercus suturellus) and Antestiopsis (antestia bugs) - permitted full eradication of infections.
-E. gossypii was recognized as a natural overproducer of riboflavin (vitamin B2), which protects its spores against ultraviolet light.
+E.Â gossypii was recognized as a natural overproducer of riboflavin (vitamin B2), which protects its spores against ultraviolet light.
 This made it an interesting organism for industries, where genetically modified strains are still used to produce this vitamin.

-Picture credit: [Public domain](https://commons.wikimedia.org/wiki/Main_Page) via Wikimedia Commons [(Image source)](https://en.wikipedia.org/wiki/File:A_gossypii.jpg)
+Picture credit: [Public domain](https://commons.wikimedia.org/wiki/Main_Page) via Wikimedia Commons [(Image source)](https://commons.wikimedia.org/wiki/File:A_gossypii.jpg)
 Taxonomy ID [284811](https://www.uniprot.org/taxonomy/284811)

 (Text from [Wikipedia](https://en.wikipedia.org/).)